Jehovahs Witness Sex Abuse Lawsuit

 Forcible fondling is the inappropriate behavior of touching a child, adolescent, or adult’s genitals, breast, or anus for sexual gratification against their will or without consent.

-Inappropriate fondling might also occur with victims and capable of providing consent due to their useful age or permanent/temporary mental incapacity.
+Inappropriate fondling might also occur with victims capable of providing consent due to their useful age or permanent/temporary mental incapacity.

 Forcible fondling another without consent or by force/threat is a criminal offense, much like a forcible compulsion of another to participate in sexual activities against their will.